mmguberina/RLmaster/plan.md

 1.2. visualize results somehow
 1.3. develop some sort of a workflow for tracking and testing the latent representations
-2. try training rainbow on that, just to be able to compare results againt model-free all the way 1.3. develop some sort of a workflow for tracking and testing the RL algorithm
+2. try training rainbow on that, just to be able to compare results againt model-free all the way 2.1 write the LatentSpace(gym.Wrapper) to encode every frame seamlessly 2.2 at least somewhat understand tianshou code for rainbow 2.3. change the policy into the appropriate MLP (multilayered perceptron) architecture (2 layers should be fine, check the Rainbow paper to see what they've used)
+2.4. develop some sort of a workflow for tracking and testing the RL algorithm
 3. continue updating the autoencoder as the training progresses, see how that goes
 4. think of more ideas and try those